 While the white-tailed deer can be found throughout the state, the mule deer usually stays to the state’s far western boundaries.
-Pronghorn antelope are found in the far Western countries of Kansas.
+Pronghorn antelopes are found in the far western states of Kansas.

 1. Hunter Requirements

 Hundred square inches must be visible from the back.
-The camouflage hunter orange outfit that provides 100 square inches of orange is also legal for Kansas deer hunting.
+The camouflage hunter orange outfit that provides 100 square inches of orange is also legal for deer hunting in Kansas.

 Longbows, compound bows, recurve bows that are hand-drawn and have no mechanical device to lock the bow and are designed to shoot only one arrow at a time are allowed during archery hunts.

 People with disabilities are allowed to use a drawer-lock device attached to their bows.
 Equipment capable of dispensing chemicals to take the big game animals is not allowed during deer hunting.

 Unless exempted by Kansas law, all resident hunters should be aged 16 to 74 and have a resident hunting license.

 The non-resident hunters should have a non-resident hunting license regardless of their age.
 The annual hunting licenses can be purchased online or by all licensed agents for the Kansas Department of Wildlife, Parks, and Tourism Offices for deer hunting.